dream-num/Luckysheet/docs/guide/FAQ.md

 ## **<span style="font-size:20px;">Q</span>** Is the remote loading data loadUrl or updateUrl?

 **<span style="font-size:20px;">A</span>**: [loadUrl](/zh/guide/config.html#loadurl).
 Configure loadUrl, Luckysheet will request the entire table data through ajax, and updateUrl will be used as the interface address for collaborative editing in real-time saving.
-Note: Initial data needs to be configured with loadUrl and loadSheetUrl parameters, while for collaborative editing, in addition to the configuration of loadUrl and loadSheetUrl, updateUrl and allowUpdate must be configured to take effect.
+Note: Initial data needs to be configured with loadUrl and loadSheetUrl parameters, while for collaborative editing, the four parameters of loadUrl, loadSheetUrl, updateUrl and allowUpdate can be configured to take effect.

 ------------